Ryouh/Feats-Revisited/Feats.md

 ### Observant

-Quick to notice details of your environment, you gain the following benefits:
+You are quick to notice details of your environment.

 * If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
 * You have a +5 bonus to your passive Wisdom (Perception) and passive Intelligence (Investigation) scores.